igorkry/tnt4j-streams/README.md

 Sample files can be found in `samples/string-ranges` directory (`tnt4j-streams-core` module).

-Sample error log file is available in `strings.txt` file.
+Sample message data is available in `strings.txt` file.
 Now it contains only one entry.

 Sample stream configuration:
 ```xml